what does a power of attorney do what does a power of attorney do

 • Third-Party Authority: Granting authority to a trusted third party, like an attorney or accountant, to review and approve significant decisions reduces the potential for misconduct.
 This safeguard ensures actions align with the principal’s interests.

-• Explicit Instructions: Including detailed instructions in the POA limits the agent’s discretion.
-Clear guidelines help in preventing overreach and unsolicited actions.
+• Explicit Instructions: The POA should include detailed instructions that limit the agent’s discretion.
+Clear guidelines help prevent overreach and unsolicited actions.

-• Periodic Reviews: Conducting regular reviews of the POA’s scope and the agent’s performance ensures it aligns with the principal’s current preferences and life changes.
+• Periodic Reviews: Regularly reviews the POA’s scope and the agent’s performance, ensuring it aligns with the principal’s current preferences and life changes.

 Employing these safeguards helps maintain the integrity of the power of attorney and protects the principal’s interests.